A complete guide to MRCP Part 2 for 2025

 Although MRCP Part 2 requires you to build on the knowledge that is assessed in Part 1, there is one key difference between the two exams.
 While Part 1 is purely made up of text based multiple choice questions, MRCP Part 2 often uses images to display clinical scenarios.
 Among other medical related occurrences, these images usually include x-rays, pathology slides, CT and MRI scans.
 On top of having the relevant medical knowledge, you will need to be able to interpret the information that is given to solve the problems and answer the questions.

-MRCP Part 2 Dates
+MRCP Part 2 Exam Dates

 Exam date Application period Results by